GoEco > Africa > South Africa > Wildlife Sanctuary

 Arrival and Orientation (Included):

-Prior to your volunteering, you’ll participate in a two-day orientation in Johannesburg.
+Prior to your volunteering, you’ll take part in a two-day orientation in Johannesburg.
 This orientation is a time for volunteers to meet and get acquainted with each other and the project staff prior to going to their projects.
-You’ll also be taken on a tour of the city that includes sites like the Nelson Mandela Bridge, Telkum Tower, and Constitutional Hill.
+The project staff will take you on a tour of the city that includes sites like the Nelson Mandela Bridge, Telkum Tower, and Constitutional Hill.
+The tour is flexible and may change according to the group’s interests for the day.